Hypfer/valetudo-tray-companion/Readme.md

 ## Installation

-Currently, there's no installation procedure.
+Currently, there's no installation procedure.<br/>
 Simply download the latest binary from the releases section and execute it.

 This application depends on the .NET 6.0 Runtime, which can be downloaded [here](https://dotnet.microsoft.com/en-us/download).